scott-ammon/nim/README.md

 ### Minimum Viable Product (MVP)

 As I progressed through the development and checked off items from the Trello board, I reached a minimum viable product.
 The image below shows the first iteration of the game which implements a simple two player functionality.
 I kept the design simple, and didn't spend much time on the visual design at this point since I wanted to focus on building up the logic.
+I decided to use jQuery to simplify the selection of items on the gameboard.
+I learned that I actually feel more comfortable using vanilla JS, as it's less abstracted which makes it easier to see what the code is doing.
+With jQuery, there is more implementation behind the scenes that certainly helps me be concise as a developer, but the extra layer of abstraction is not something I'm necessarily fond of.

 ![gameboard](img/gameboard.png?raw=true)